iesl/rexa1-metatagger/README.md

 The stablest and most mature pipeline components are the coarse segementation system, the header field labeller, and the reference field labeller.
-Other components which are in various states of development include an "acknowledgements" section labeller, and grant number/granting institution labeller.
+Other components which are in various states of development include an "acknowledgements" section labeller and grant number/granting institution labeller.

 ![Alt text](./docs/img/pdf-and-meta-hdr.png)